-Controlling a growroom’s lighting requires the use of electrical controllers built to handle four to 100+ lights.
+Controlling a grow room’s lighting requires the use of electrical controllers built to handle four to 100+ lights.
 Power requirements might even require the indoor greenhouse to be powered with three-phase power, single-phase power with a 200-A service or something even larger.

 A lighting controller consists of contactor(s), 120-V or 240-V receptacles, a timer or trigger cord and breakers.
 Many companies sell these pre-assembled with everything contained in one enclosure, which is easy to mount and wire into the building’s main power.
 If you have the money, you can even hire an electrician to custom-build your lighting controllers and load centers.

-It’s also easy to mount a load center with several breakers (some for 240 V and 120 V), which is then connected to another enclosure (which is NEMA rated) with electrical metallic tubing pipe.
+It’s also easy to mount a load center with several breakers (some for 240 V and 120 V), which is then connected to another enclosure (which is NEMA rated) with an electrical metallic tubing pipe.

 This set-up is National Electrical Code (NEC) compliant, and mounting two separate enclosures is also safer and easier to service any of the contactors, relays, timer, programmable logic controller (PLC), high-temp shut-offs, printed circuit boards and any other electronics or parts mounted inside.
-Still, remember that when you are servicing a load center, you might be required to turn off power before removing the load center’s cover.
+Still, remember that when you are servicing a load center, you might be required to turn off the power before removing the load center’s cover.

-With larger load centers (100 A or more), a main breaker is a must have.
+With larger load centers (100 A or more), a main breaker is a must-have.
 This way, in case of emergency, all the power can be shut off by switching the single main breaker as opposed to ten or twenty individual ones.

-The main power that supplied to your indoor greenhouse will be either single-phase or three-phase.
+The main power supplied to your indoor greenhouse will be either single-phase or three-phase.
 In commercial buildings, it is more likely to be three-phase, which can be either a WYE or High-Delta.
 Installing dozens of lights in a three-phase location can be tricky to balance the loads across all three legs of the power system.

 The voltage across two legs will be either 240 V or 208 V. In a High Delta three-phase, the second leg is not 120 V to ground, it’s 208 V—so, if a 120 V device is ever connected to this second leg, it will be burned out.

 Also, make sure that your ballasts are wired for the correct voltage.
-Electronic ballasts have operating voltages from 90 V to 240 V. Coil and core ballasts have multiple input voltages for the transformer, so make sure the ballast is wired for the correct voltage on three-phase power to make sure it operate correctly.
+Electronic ballasts have operating voltages from 90 V to 240 V. Coil and core ballasts have multiple input voltages for the transformer, so make sure the ballast is wired for the correct voltage on three-phase power to make sure it works correctly.

 Some electronic or digital ballast also now feature dimming levels for the lights, which reduce power consumption as well as light levels and temperatures.
 Indeed, heat can be a major problem in greenhouses.